FIDDLE LEAF FIG

 HIGH HUMIDITY

-Consider using a humidifier to boost humidity levels around a Fiddle Leaf Fig. A pebble tray can also help, but may not have the best results.
+Consider using a humidifier to boost humidity levels around a fiddle.
+A pebble tray can also help, but may not have the best results.

 Cartoon water droplet character with a watering can and flowers on a white background